Life as a digital nomad comes with its own unique benefits as well as challenges.

 Which model you choose depends on what digital nomad work you intend on doing.
 Whatever you choose, note that it is also worth taking out the Apple care package, which offers you greater protection in case anything breaks.

-Of course, you can’t really take a portable monitor with you down to the coffee shop but for those long shifts or hard graft in your work space, a portable monitor is an absolute game changer.
-There are plenty of them our there but we really love the Trio Max by Mobile Pixels which gives you the option of adding now one, but TWO additional screens.
+Of course, you can’t really take a portable monitor with you down to the coffee shop but for those long shifts or hard graft in your workspace, a portable monitor is an absolute game-changer.
+There are plenty of them out there but we really love the Trio Max by Mobile Pixels which gives you the option of adding now one, but TWO additional screens.
+Ok, so you might not be a super minimalist one bag traveller with this set-up, but sometimes you just gotta do what you gotta do!

 After spending $1000+ on a machine that is effectively going to become your entire livelihood once you ditch your desk, you need to keep it safe from harm.